oasis-board-process-committee/OBCPs/under-development/OBCP-using-git.md

 When using a [Repository] to collaborate on documents, it is important to consider document formats, document automation, and synchronization with other repositories.

 ## 5.1 Document formats
-While a git [Reposutory] can be used to store and collaborate on documents in virtually any format, documents formats that are text-based **SHOULD BE** prefered to binary formats.
+While a git [Repository] can be used to store and collaborate on documents in virtually any format, documents formats that are text-based **SHOULD BE** preferred to binary formats.

 For instance, [GitHub] natively renders documents in a version of the pervasive Markdown format, which is text-based, called [GitHub]-Flavored Markdown ([GFM]).
 Thus, [Maintainers] and [Contributors] **SHOULD** consider using [GFM] format for [Work Products] that will be accessible through [GitHub].